esl/jekyll-codesync-global/_posts/blog-posts/2019-04-30-update-elixir-core-dev-team-march-2019.md

 ---
 title: Update: Elixir core dev team - March 2019
-abstract: James will give updates on what the Elixir team has done in the last few months, what are the projects they're working on, what's going on on the research side, and what features will be in the next release.
+abstract: "James will give updates on what the Elixir team has done in the last few months, what are the projects they're working on, what's going on on the research side, and what features will be in the next release."
 speaker_id: james-fish
 type: video
 youtube_id: xxQ5lCs5Q0c